 |Rims/Spokes:||Double Wall Alloy / 36 Hole / 13 Gauge|

 This is a WONDERFUL BIKE!
-I have been using it for over 3 years with almost zero problems.
-I purchased it as a alternative to my car and found that within my smaller Utah town I could use the Double Tube for nearly everything I needed to do.
+I have been using it for over 4 years (3 years near Salt Lake City, UT, and 1 year in San Antonio, TX) with almost zero problems.
+I purchased it as an alternative to my car and found that I could use the Double Tube for nearly everything I needed to do.
 Groceries?
 Yep.
 Trips to the Hardware Store?
 Yep.
 Commuting 6 miles to work?
 Not a problem.
-However, even with all of this praise I would be remiss if I didn't state that it has some limitations, so here is my list of what I love and what I feel are a the few limitations.
+However, even with all of this praise, I would be remiss if I didn't state that it has some limitations, so here is my list of what I love and what I feel are the few limitations.
 (Notice that I don't list them as cons or disadvantages or problems - I honestly don't think there is anything wrong with the Double Tube, it is just a specific bicycle for a specific type of job)

 - Durable...seriously this is a stout bicycle